Greening-Seattle/Prediction/Use_cases.md

 _Information provided by the user:_ Zip code of interest (map is visible to user), selected features, associated percent changes for each.

 _Response provided by the system:_ Predicted % increase in AAWDT within specified zip code for proposed additions.
-See sample below ⤵️

 **Components and Sub-components:**